Table of Contents

 Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, Venezuela

-Which Countries Require Yellow Fever Vaccination?
+Which Countries Require Yellow Fever Vaccine?

 Keep in mind, requirements for entry may change at any time and vary depending on specific travel details.
+Travel clinics like Destination Health Clinic or CDC have the most up-to-date information.

 Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Congo, (Republic of the), Côte d’Ivoire, Democratic Republic of Congo, French Guiana, Gabon, Ghana, Guinea, Guinea-Bissau, Mali, Niger, Sierra Leone, South Sudan, Sudan, Togo, Uganda